 Wherever you find 2FA available, you’ll want to enable it and use it.

-Reasons not to use 2FA
+Reasons Not to Use 2FA

 Honestly, there aren’t any reasons not to use two-factor authentication wherever it’s available.